 - In summer 2017, Lois Oestreich and Marie Horne facilitated the first pilot with a cohort of six faculty participants (David Alldredge, Eric LeDuc, Melissa Quinn, Brittany Stephenson, Deidre Tyler, Andrew Wilson).
 Most of these participants were serving on the eLET committee at the time.
 These participants contributed a number of suggestions to improve the course. eLearning revised the course based on this feedback.

-- In November 2017, the workshop was offered to all SLCC faculty.
+- In November 2017, the course was offered to all SLCC faculty.
 Although the course continues to be polished and refined, it remains true to the learning objectives, topics, and assignments selected by the original working group.
 Major changes will not be made without faculty approval.

 Who should earn the Online Teacher Credential?